andrewcbancroft/datadaylife-blog/_posts/2017-12-16-what-is-data-like-im-five.md

 When we describe the qualities of something, what we're noticing are its features.
 The bugs can be red or black or gray.
 They can be fast or slow.
 They can have wings (or not)... have antennas (or not).

-It's as if you can split them up into *categories*, or groups, based on how similar they are to one another.... winged bugs in this box, black winged ones in this compartment, and red winged ones in this other.
+It's as if you can split them up into groups, or *categories*, based on how similar they are to one another.... winged bugs in this box... black winged ones in this compartment, and red winged ones in this other.
 Slow black winged bugs in this sub-compartment; fast black winged bugs in this other.
-It's easy to group categorical data like this.
+It's easy to group qualitative/categorical data like this.

 That's one way to think about what makes qualitative/categorical data qualitative (or categorical).